Urban Institute and American University, USA, and IZA, Germany

 “US wage inequality trends and recent immigration.”
 American Economic Review: Papers and Proceedings (May 1999): 23–28.

-Why spending on occupational skills can yield economic returns to employersRobert Lerman, May 2014Economists once believed firms do not pay to develop occupational skills that workers could use in other, often competing, firms.
-Researchers now recognize that most firms benefit from investing in apprenticeship training.
+Why spending on occupational skills can yield economic returns to employersRobert Lerman, October 2019Economists have long believed that firms will not pay to develop occupational skills that workers could use in other, often competing, firms.
+Researchers now recognize that firms that invest in apprenticeship training generally reap good returns.
 Evidence indicates that financial returns to firms vary.
 Some recoup their investment within the apprenticeship period, while others see their investment pay off only after accounting for reduced turnover, recruitment, and initial training costs.
-Generally, the first year of apprenticeships involves significant costs, but subsequently, the apprentice’s contributions exceed his/her wages and supervisory costs.
-Most participating firms view apprenticeships as offering certainty that all workers have the same high level of expertise and ensuring a supply of well-trained workers during sudden increases in demand and to fill leadership positions.MoreLess
+Generally, the first year of apprenticeships involves significant costs, but subsequently, the apprentice's contributions exceed his/her wages and supervisory costs.
+Most participating firms view apprenticeships as offering certainty that all workers have the same high level of expertise and ensuring an adequate supply of well-trained workers to cover sudden increases in demand and to fill leadership positions.MoreLess